 How many co-op meetings are there per semester?

-There are also field trips, family events, mom's night out, date night, and a special dads event (all optional and fun)!
+There are also field trips, volunteer opportunities, curriculum nights, family events, adult nights out, and date nights (all optional and fun)!

 Can I register for just one class?